Understanding Anxiety & How Therapy Helps

 Q-What are common symptoms of anxiety?

 Anxiety can show up as racing thoughts, restlessness, muscle tension, poor sleep, or physical symptoms like dizziness or stomach upset.
+It can also involve overwhelming feelings that are difficult to manage.
 You may also notice overthinking or constant “what if” worry that feels hard to turn off.

 Q-How do I know if my anxiety is severe?

-If anxiety starts to limit your daily life — such as avoiding work, social events, or sleep — it’s worth reaching out for professional help.
+If anxiety starts to limit your daily life — such as causing problems with work, relationships, or daily functioning, like avoiding work, social events, or sleep — it’s worth reaching out for professional help.
 Severity isn’t just about how anxious you feel, but how much it interferes with normal functioning.

 Q-How do doctors test for anxiety?